CapnSane/legendary-recipes-guide/basic_mayonnaise/recipe-en.md

 1. Refrigerate in an airtight container, up to 1 week.

 **Tip #1:** If the mayonnaise separates after the oil is added, the mixture has broken.
 To bring it to a creamy state, add an egg yolk and 1 teaspoon tepid water to a clean bowl, and slowly add the broken mayonnaise while whisking constantly.
 Then, whisk in 1/4 cup more oil.

+## Storage

+Mayonnaise can be stored in an airtight container for up to 1 week in the refrigerator.